Total variation error bounds for geometric approximation: Application to the critical Galton--Watson branching process

-Let $Z_0=1,Z_1,Z_2,\dots$ be a Galton-Watson branching process with offspring distribution $\law(Z_1)$.
-A theorem due to \cite{Yaglom1947} states that, if $\IE Z_1 = 1$ and $\Var Z_1 = \sigma^2<\infty$, then $\law( n^{-1}Z_n |Z_n>0)$ converges to an exponential distribution with mean $\sigma^2/2$.
-The recent article \cite{Pekoz2009} is the first to give an explicit bound on the rate of convergence for this asymptotic result.
-Using ideas from there, we give a convergence rate for the total variation error of a geometric approximation to $Z_n$ under finite third moment of the offspring distribution and the natural periodicity requirement that \ben \dtv(\law(Z_1), \law(Z_1+1))<1. \ee This type of smoothness condition is typical in the context of Stein's method for approximation by a discrete distribution; see e.g. \cite{Barbour2002} and \cite{Rollin2008a}.
+Let $Z_0=1,Z_1,Z_2,\ldots$ be a Galton--Watson branching process with offspring distribution $\law(Z_1)$.
+A theorem due to Yaglom~\cite{Yaglom1947} states that, if $\IE Z_1 = 1$ and $\Var Z_1 = \sigma^2<\infty$, then $\law( n^{-1}Z_n |Z_n>0)$ converges to an exponential distribution with mean $\sigma^2/2$.
+The recent article~\cite{Pekoz2009} is the first to give an explicit bound on the rate of convergence for this asymptotic result.\vadjust{\goodbreak} Using ideas from there, we give a convergence rate for the total variation error of a geometric approximation to $Z_n$ under finite third moment of the offspring distribution and the natural periodicity requirement that

+This type of smoothness condition is typical in the context of Stein's method for approximation by a discrete distribution; see, for example, \cite{Barbour2002} and~\cite{Rollin2008a}.

-For the proof of the following theorem, we make use the of construction of \cite{Lyons1995}; we refer to that article for more details on the construction and only present what is needed for our purpose.
+For the proof of the following theorem, we make use the of construction of Lyons \textit{et~al.}~\cite{Lyons1995}; we refer to that article for more details on the construction and only present what is needed for our purpose.